The Meaning of Traditional Ship Tattoos

 When Captain Cook explored the world, he came into contact with numerous indigenous cultures where body tattooing was widely practiced.

-Even so, lots of American traditional tattoos derive their inspiration from the idea that explorers like Captain Cook popularized tattoos in the New World.
+Lots of American traditional tattoos derive their inspiration from the idea that explorers like Captain Cook popularized tattoos in the New World.

 Thus, images of sailing ships, anchors, mythical sea creatures, and pretty ladies, came to be associated with sailors and anyone with a deep association with the sea.

-Indeed, even American sailors from over a century ago were sporting nautical themed tattoos almost as a badge of honor.
 Because of this, tattoos were also associated with sailors, and it wasn’t until the latter half of the 20th century that they became popular with other people.

 These days, nautical tattoos aren’t just for men in the Navy – they are for men and women everywhere.